WHAT IS DOUBLE GLAZING?

 The World Health Organization has found that exposure to prolonged noise can contribute to stress, sleep and cognitive problems, and health conditions such as cardiovascular disease.

 Double-glazed products absorb more sound energy than standard single-glazed products due to the gap between the glass panes.
-Acoustic glass can also be added to increase double glazing’s acoustic effectiveness.
+Adding acoustic glass increases the effectiveness of double glazing.

 Learn more about noise-reducing windows and doors.